 Acupuncture is a holistic therapy, taking all aspects of the person into account.
 You may, therefore, be asked questions which appear to you to be unrelated to the matter at hand.
 Please don’t feel this is a waste of your time, relax and go with it.
 Your acupuncturist is trying to build a complete picture of your health and lifestyle.

 - Pulses and Tongues

 Your acupuncturist will then ask to look at your tongue.
+Please note whilst COVID19 guidelines are in place I will ask you to send me a photograph of your tongue prior to your visit.
 This can give her information such as whether there is Cold, Damp or Heat in your body and which organs it is affecting.
 She will also take Chinese Medicine pulses; these are three pulses on each wrist relating to different organs.
 She may also feel for muscle pain and tightness.

 - Your Main Complaint

 You will be asked to describe your main complaint in your own words.
 Your acupuncturist will want to know what your symptoms are, how severe they are, whether constant or intermittent, the frequency, whether the time of day affects them.
 She will also want to know what makes it worse or better.